66th Armor Regiment: Distinctive Unit Insignia

+The distinctive unit insignia was originally approved for the 15th Tank Battalion on 11 October 1923.
+It was reassigned to the 1st Tank Regiment on 11 July 1930 and further reassigned to the 66th Infantry (Light Tanks) on 16 November 1932.
+The insignia was redesignated for the 66th Armored Regiment on 25 April 1942.
+It was redesignated for the 66th Medium Tank Battalion of 27 December 1950.
+The insignia was redesignated for the 66th Armor Regiment on 26 September 1958.

 History

 World War I

 The 1st and 2nd Light Tank Battalions, which would form the 1st Tank Brigade under LTC.
 George S. Patton, of the United States Tank Corps would eventually go on to provide the original cadre for what would become the 66th Armored Regiment in World War II.
 In September 1918 both brigades – which were attached to the 1st Infantry Division in France – participated in the battle of St. Mihiel and the Meuse-Argonne Offensive, operating French-built Renault FT tanks.
 Five days before the Armistice with Germany, the brigades were renamed respectively the 304th and 305th Brigades, Tank Corps on 6 November 1918.